 And this garage door is extra special because it has windows from the ground up, so no matter what you get to enjoy the view.

 So this is architect Jeffery Broadhurst’s off grid house in West Virginia and it was a simple DIY project.

 The only way to get to it is with an off road vehicle.
 This story was published back in June of 2008 by Julie at Remodelista.

 I ran into these tiny apartment houses yesterday and went back with my camera.

 They’re decorated really nicely and are actually guest houses to a much larger house on the property.
 It’s a little confusing but I guess there are a total of three guest houses in addition to the regular house.

 The apartments are really small, they’re more like studios.
 I wish I could buy the property and live in one of the studios while renting out the rest of the units here including the large house.

 Enjoy the pictures and if you’re interested in buying the property the realtor’s phone number is at the bottom of the post.

-So there is a total of three “tiny” studios on the property, two of which you see the entrances to right here.
-I got interior photos below.
+So there are a total of three “tiny” studios on the property, two of which you see the entrances to right here.
+I included interior photos below.